gipnocode/gipnocode/src/plugins/slick-1.8.1/README.markdown

-beforeChange | event, slick, currentSlide, nextSlide | Before slide change callback breakpoint | event, slick, breakpoint | Fires after a breakpoint is hit destroy | event, slick | When slider is destroyed, or unslicked. edge | event, slick, direction | Fires when an edge is overscrolled in non-infinite mods. init | event, slick | When Slick initializes for the first time callback.
+beforeChange | event, slick, currentSlide, nextSlide | Before slide change callback breakpoint | event, slick, breakpoint | Fires after a breakpoint is hit destroy | event, slick | When slider is destroyed, or unslicked. edge | event, slick, direction | Fires when an edge is overscrolled in non-infinite mode. init | event, slick | When Slick initializes for the first time callback.
 Note that this event should be defined before initializing the slider. reInit | event, slick | Every time Slick (re-)initializes callback setPosition | event, slick | Every time Slick recalculates position